7th Portuguese India Armada (Almeida, 1505): Raid on Onor

-Almeida believes his suspicious are confirmed when he sees a significant number of Arab ships, alongside Timoja's own, in Onor harbour.
+Almeida believes his suspicions are confirmed when he sees a significant number of Arab ships, alongside Timoja's own, in Onor harbour.
 Almeida accuses Onor's rulers of breaking the proffered truce and orders an attack on the port city.
 Resistance is fierce, but the Portuguese manage to sack and burn the harbour and break into the city.
 As they approach the palace, the governor pleads for peace.
 Almeida, who had been wounded in the process, suspends the fighting.

 In the aftermath, the corsair Timoja and the governor of Onor (a vassal of the Vijayanagara Empire) agree to swear an oath of vassalage and promise not to molest the Portuguese in Anjediva.

 Fort Sant'Angelo of Cannanore

 October 24, 1505 – From Onor, Francisco Almeida sails south to Cannanore and visits the old Portuguese factory.
 With the assistance of the old factor Gonçalo Gil Barbosa, he secures permission from the Kolathiri Raja of Cannanore to build a Portuguese fort in the city.

 [Timing is a bit difficult to determine.
 Ferguson (1907: p.
 302) suggests that it was begun soon after their arrival in October 1505, but Gaspar Correia says it was only begun in May, 1506.
 As, according to Damião de Góis (p.
 150), Almeida's regimento did not actually specify the construction of a fort in Cannanore, but rather of a fort in Quilon, it is likely permission was not sought until after the Quilon events outlined below, that is, around November 1505.]

 Upon the completion of Fort Sant' Angelo of Cannanore, Almeida hands it over to the captain pre-designated originally for Quilon, D. Lourenço de Brito (a high noble, apparently a cup-bearer of King Manuel I), and a new factor Lopo Cabreira (replacing the long-serving Gonçalo Gil Barbosa) and a certain Castillian nobleman known as 'Guadalajara' as magistrate (alcaide-mor) of Cannanore.
 Almeida leaves Brito with a garrison of 150 men and two patrol ships, the navetas of Rodrigo Rabello (São Miguel?) and Fernão Bermudez.

 At this point, having erected three fortresses (Kilwa, Anjediva, Cannanore), D. Francisco de Almeida formally opens the seal on his credentials and assumes the title of "Viceroy of the Indies", formally inaugurating his three-year term as the first governor of Portuguese India.

 While in Cannanore, Almeida receives an embassy from Narasimha Rao (called Narsinga by the Portuguese), the ruler of Vijayanagar, the Hindu empire in south India, with a proposal for a formal alliance between the Portuguese and Vijayanagar empires (to be cemented by a royal marriage).
 Having recently acquired a small stretch of the Malabar Coast around Bhatkal (Batecala), Narasimha Rao is probably anxious to ensure the Portuguese do not molest the importation of warhorses from Arabia and Persia, so essential for his armies.